prettypinkanteater/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 My goals are to see if the dialogue advance properly.

-Team Members: Nolan Burns, Lawrence Li, Bryant Dai, and Brendan Johnston
+Team Members: Me, Lawrence Li, Bryant Dai

+#### Playtesting Notes

+- name tag not resizing properly
+- start game less suddenly